One of the strengths of the Institute is its extraordinary internship program.

 - Florida Blue

 Students are not limited to the internships provided by JU PPI and may seek internship credit for study aboard, employment with public or private organizations involved in public policymaking, or other work experience related to public policy.

-Students will prepare an internship report for the summer internship experience.
-These reports will be archived and made accessible to future MPP and other students.
+In all cases, students will prepare an internship report for the summer internship experience.
+These reports will be archived and made accessible to future students.